peoray/my-awesome-links/README.md

 # my-awesome-links
-Links on various subjects and topics I find interesting
+Links on various subjects and topics I want to bookmark to read later or find interesting

 ---